 In the area of water management, Regional Water Management Councils (TVT), Subcatchment Water Management Councils (RVT) and the National Water Management Council (OVT) operate for the purpose of ensuring the professional and scientific substantiation of water catchment management planning affecting the national and partial areas of water management and public participation.
 The Council was established on 19 May 2009 as the supreme forum of public coordination relating to the planning of water catchment management.
 The documents relating to the operation of the Council can be accessed at the website www.vizeink.hu.

 Owing to uniform water administration and a greater government role, the Regional Public Water Management Duties Working Group was established on 5 October 2010 with government and regional water management entities for the purpose of reviewing regional water management duties and the underlying institutional system.
 The working group puts forth proposals for the elaboration of strategies and concepts serving the more efficient operation of public water systems and the water facility systems of water catchments.

+Water and Health Committee: The involvement of the public into the decision-making process in water and health issues is a high priority of the Water and Health Record that is connected to the UN ECC Treaty on the use and protection of trans-boundary waterways and international lakes.
+The activities of the Water and Health Committee that is responsible for the domestic implementation involves co-operation with concerned civilian (mainly professional) organizations into the designation of national goals and their execution and the evaluation of progress as well.
+The national report on the execution of the Water and Health record, completed in May 2013 was created with active contribution from concerned civilian (mainly professional) organizations.

+A Round-table is in office, with the contribution of civilian organizations on the utilization of the Aarhus Treaty in nuclear Matters.

-Does the government provide financial support to environmental NGOs?
+Does the government provide financial support to environmental civilian organizations?

-23. Environmental NGOs receive funding through a number of government support schemes.
-NGOs may participate in tenders in accordance with Decree 4/2008 (II.
-14.) of the Minister of the Environment and Water on the rules of the use and monitoring of certain environmental and water management targeted funds.
-These funds contain a separate budget line for the funding of programmes and projects by NGOs .
+31. Environmental civil organizations receive funding through a number of government support schemes.
+Organizations may participate in tenders according to the measures of Ministry Decree No. 48/2013 (VI.
+7.) on the management and utilization of chapter-managed appropriations.
+These funds contain a separate budget line for the funding of programmes and projects by civil organizations.

-The ministry responsible for the environment annually publishes a call for tenders under the name “Green Resource” to support the environmental and nature conservation programmes of environmental and nature conservation NGOs.
+32. The ministry responsible for the environment annually publishes a call for tenders under the name “Green Resource” to support the environmental and nature conservation programmes of environmental and nature conservation civilian organizations.
 The allocated amount:

 HUF 200 million in 2008 (approx. 800,000 EUR),